apstamp45/ncurses-snake/README.md

 # Known issues

-When the game starts, random characters will sometimes appear.
+When the game starts, random characters will sometimes appear (Hopefully fixed).
 When the window is too small but no error is thrown, the border will be drawn incorrectly.